kubos/kubos/docs/sdk-docs/windows-dev-environment.rst

 The Kubos Windows Development Environment is a way to edit files on the SDK through an IDE.
 Since Windows does not support symlinks, editing the files can be a pain, as they are only accessible to tools within the SDK such as vim or nano.
 This guide walks through a single method to edit those files through an IDE on the host machine, rather than through these command line tools.

 ..
 Note::
-	Before proceeding, please make sure you have :doc:`installed the SDK. <sdk-installing>`
+	Before proceeding, please make sure you have :doc:`installed the SDK. <../installation-docs/sdk-installing>`

 How does it work?
 -----------------